aiven/devportal/docs/tools/cli/service.rst

 ``avn service es-acl``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages rules to opensearch ACL and extended ACL configuration.
+Manages rules to OpenSearch ACL and extended ACL configuration.

 More information on ``es-acl-add``, ``es-acl-del``, ``es-acl-disable``, ``es-acl-enable``, ``es-acl-extended-disable``, ``es-acl-extended-enable`` and ``es-acl-extended-list``  can be found in :doc:`the dedicated page <service/es-acl>`.